 Bergeron also built her experience at The Hilltop and in the HU sports information office where she served as a student assistant.
 She also found time to intern with The Washington Post sports department and later at WUSA TV 9 sports in Washington, D.C., where she has the distinction of conducting interviews with Carmelo Anthony and LeBron James, who was a senior in high school at the time.

 “Just mentioning my love of baseball (and the fact that I knew how to score games) got me the opportunity to do so for Howard’s [baseball] team, and I got to run stats to media in the press box during football games, as well as help to write and assemble press guides for various sports,” she says.
-Eventually, she and Aisha Chaney (now producer at ESPN) made history as the first women sports editors for The Hilltop.
+Eventually, she and Aisha Chaney (now producer at ESPN) became sports editors for The Hilltop - a rarity for women.

 There is something unique about Howard and how the experience gives you the confidence to compete at all levels.”

 Jazmyn Hammons (BS ’11), box officer coordinator of events for the Golden State Warriors, got her early first introduction at Howard by serving as a student assistant in the sports information office.
 She expanded her skills by volunteering her services at the many sports/athletics related events in the Washington, D.C. area.